great-expectations/great_expectations/docs/why_use_ge.md

 Great Expectations is NOT a data versioning tool.

 Great Expectations does not store data itself.
-Instead, it deals in metadata about data: Expectations, Validation Results, etc. If you want to bring your data itself under version control, check out tools like: [DVC](https://dvc.org/) and [Quilt](https://github.com/quiltdata/quilt).
+Instead, it deals in metadata about data: Expectations, validation results, etc. If you want to bring your data itself under version control, check out tools like: [DVC](https://dvc.org/) and [Quilt](https://github.com/quiltdata/quilt).

 Great Expectations currently works best in a Python environment.